-197. Procedure for counterclaim or cross-application against a person not a party defendant named in a writ or a respondent to an originating application.
+197. Procedure for counterclaim or cross-application against a person not a party

 - (1) A person served with a defence and counterclaim or cross-application who is not already a party to the action is to file a notice of appearance. - (2) The period limited for the filing of a notice of appearance is not less than that prescribed by rule 98 or 99 as if the person to whom the notice required by rule 196(2)(b) is directed was a